trieshard/source-strategy-assessment/README.md

-# source-strategy-assessment

-Emerging measurement framework for maturity of source code strategy in large groups owning multiple repositories and products/services
+# Source Code Strategy Assessment Framework

+**Why invest time to assess your source code strategy?**

+You will discover if you already have, or could have, source code strategies that exploit opportunities to...

+- Increase business & customer value
+- Reduce costs
+- Increase quality
+- Increase employee satisfaction
+- Transform culture from silos to collaboration

+Opportunities might be any combination of short-term, medium-term, long-term.

-## What do we mean by source code
+**What do we mean by source code?**

 Any "codified" knowledge related to...

-- A product, solution, publication or service
+- Products, solutions, publications or services
-- The full life-cycle of that product, solution or service
+- The full life-cycle of the above

-### Examples
+- **Examples**
   - Production application or service source code and configuration
   - Test automation source code and configuration
   - Product or service documentation (including for dev, ops or users)
   - Infrastructure, build, deployment and monitoring code and configuration

-## Why assess your source code strategy

-To discover if you already have, or could have, source code strategies that exploit opportunities to increase business & customer value and/or reduce costs, increase employee satisfaction and help the whole organization to collaborate across silos.

-Opportunities might be any combination of short-term, medium-term, long-term.
+**Who can be assessed?**

+- Groups from 2 people to thousands under the same criteria
+- Assessment value is best with a cohesive group such as a business and involving more than 20 people
+- Assessment value increases if the assessed group is (or aspires to be) part of a larger organization of groups and external eco-systems